 From every exit of Villa Borghese, you can reach many good Rome restaurants in different neighborhoods.
 If you leave the park near Flaminio, you can eat at the lovely Margutta, one of the best vegetarian restaurants in Rome, or walk a little more along Via del Corso and stop at Ginger in Via Borgognona.

-If you leave from Piazza di Spagna, you can enjoy an English tea experience at Babington’s Tea Rooms, while if you exit from the northern side, near Galleria Borghese Museum, in about ten minutes walk you can reach Piazza Fiume, around which is a fantastic variety of great restaurants such as Berberè pizzeria, Smor Scandinavian-inspired street food place, Ops! vegan restaurant, Santi Sebastiano e Valentino bakery and bistro, and Faro – Caffè Specialty coffee shop.
+If you leave from Piazza di Spagna, you can enjoy an English tea experience at Babington’s Tea Rooms, while if you exit from the northern side, near Galleria Borghese Museum, in about ten minutes of walking you can reach Piazza Fiume.
+In this area of Rome, you can find a fantastic variety of great restaurants such as Berberè pizzeria, Smor Scandinavian-inspired street food place, Ops! vegan restaurant, Santi Sebastiano e Valentino bakery and bistro, and Faro – Caffè Specialty coffee shop.

 Where to stay near Villa Borghese